WANO: World Association of Nuclear Operators

 - A proposal will be drawn up detailing collaboration and interaction between WANO and the prospective member.

 To help applicants get started, WANO has provided a decision tree to help with the process.
+Contact WANO directly via its website to apply to become a member.

 While WANO requires membership dues to be paid for its continued operation, they have designed the membership structure to be as equitable as possible, since not every nuclear operator is created equal.
 Their membership is also particularly diverse, including both private and public structures.